 Public Administration programs prepare individuals to serve as managers in the executive arm of local, state, and federal government and that focuses on the systematic study of executive organization and management.
 Includes instruction in the roles, development, and principles of public administration; the management of public policy; executive-legislative relations; public budgetary processes and financial management; administrative law; public personnel management; professional ethics; and research methods.

-If you’re thinking about majoring in Public Administration, then you should look at these top colleges, including Florida International University, Syracuse University and The University of Texas at Arlington.
-Florida International University is our best ranked institution for a degree in Public Administration with 2 students graduating with this major annually at the Doctors degree research scholarship level.
+If you’re thinking about majoring in Public Administration, then you should look at these top colleges, including Indiana University-Bloomington, Syracuse University and Ohio State University-Main Campus.
+Indiana University-Bloomington is our best ranked institution for a degree in Public Administration with 4 students graduating with this major annually at the Doctors degree research scholarship level.
 Learn more about college options in the table below.

 For Public Administration majors, some of the most in demand jobs include Chief Executives, Social and Community Service Managers and Legislators.
 Additionally, Public Administration graduates may land a high salary job, such as Chief Executives or Social and Community Service Managers.